hanjosep/explore_cms/README.md

     - `cms_random` random sample of the CMS patients used for training
     - `cms_test` random sample of the CMS patients used for testing
     - `download_cms` .sh files used to download the original CMS dataset to `cms_download`

-Because of the large file sizes of the SYN_PUF datasets, the cms_downloads folder is on the *.gitignore*.
+- `etc` some extra files used/generated in the past; kept in case they are needed again Because of the large file sizes of the SYN_PUF datasets, the cms_downloads folder is on the *.gitignore*.
 Look below to view instructions on exploring the code on the Jupyter notebook.

 ## Before running Data Preparation notebook